intel/zephyr.js/README.md

 $ minicom -D /dev/ttyACM0
 ```

-worked for me, but I typically had to try either command several times before it
+(I typically had to try either command several times before it
-would work.
+would work.)
 The benefit of minicom is it will keep running even if you unplug
 the cable and then plug it back in later.

-(Check your dmesg output or watch your /dev directory to know what device it
+Check your dmesg output or watch your /dev directory to know what device it
-shows up as.)
+shows up as.

 Then, follow [these instructions] (https://developer.mbed.org/handbook/Firmware-FRDM-K64F) to update your firmware.